MicroEJ/docs/Tutorials/tutorialDiscoverEmbeddedDebuggingTools.rst

 Troubleshooting Memory Issues
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Memory issues such as memory corruptions and memory leaks can be hard to troubleshoot.
-The following tools are available to address these issues:
+Memory issues such as memory corruption and memory leaks can be hard to troubleshoot.
+However, the following tools are available to address these issues:

 * `LLJVM check integrity <https://forum.microej.com/t/architecture-7-13-check-integrity-utility/769/2>`_ is a low-level API to detect memory corruptions in native functions.
 * Use the :ref:`Heap Usage Monitoring Tool <heap_usage_monitoring>` to estimate the heap requirements of an application.